 Did you see an image and wonder, "that would look great on a shirt"?
 How do you know if printing the design is forbidden?
 Before we can answer that, you need to know that copyright infringement is when someone, in the case of print on demand, reprints copyright-protected material without the copyright holder's expressed permission.
-The copyright law help ensures the owner of the design receives compensation for their work.
+The copyright law help ensure the owner of the design receives compensation for their work.

 We've come up with a general guide to help clarify what we do not allow: